-Q. Can I see Dr. Davies if I have a disc herniation in my back or neck?
+Q. Can I see Dr. McClintock if I have a disc herniation in my back or neck?

 A. Approximately 30-50% of people 30-50 years old have "disc herniations" that do NOT cause them pain or cause them to limit their regular activities.
 Often times when someone has significant pain or is not responding to treatment a MRI is obtained.
 If the MRI shows a disc herniation, the disc herniation is labeled as the cause of the problem and often times unnecessary surgery is unfortunately recommended.

 If a spinal disc is herniated, it can possibly cause "physical / mechanical" pressure on local nerve roots causing significant and progressive neurological concerns and warrant surgical intervention.
 However, the majority of disc herniations DO NOT cause DIRECT physical compression of nerves.
 More commonly it is the inflammatory proteins that irritate local nerves and cause them to swell and produce neurological symptoms.
 If radicular (nerve root) neurological symptoms are present a Doctor (DC, MD, ND) should hopefully re-enforce this information and monitor your neurological symptoms for progression and discuss appropriate treatment options with you.

 The criteria for surgical intervention for disc herniations is:

 - Progressive neurological deficit (worsening numbness, tingling or weakness)

 - Urinary retention or changes in bowel function